1000-976-Great Vocals

 Writer/Composer: Carlos Vera / Diana Navarro / Inaki Garcia / Paco Salazar (2016)

 This surprising entry proves that some of the best vocals come from obscure foreign (Spanish) artists with magnificent voices.
-She conveys multi-musical styles such as Pop, Latino, Folk and Flamenco, and has complete control over soprano voice of 3 + octaves, her phrasing, and displays heartbreak as well anyone in this 21st century.
-Her incredible voice is known for its penchant for being intensely moving.
+She conveys multi-musical styles such as Pop, Latino, Folk and Flamenco and has complete control over her soprano voice of 3+ octaves.
+Her phrasing, versatility and ability to vocally display her pain and heartbreak in this selection is done with such matchless, emotional verve puts her in a class as one of the great female vocalists in this 21st century.
+Her unique, incredible voice is known for its penchant for being intensely moving.
 Cry if you want to, this is nothing short of remarkable!
 She’s slowly becoming a World Music Phenomenon…Elegant and Shattering!

 985. BUSTED (1963)